Commissions, Charges and Margin Schedule

 We shall pay interest or charge interest to your account based on the following calculation:

-Your account will incur debit interest for deficit Net Free Equity and/or Account Value at LIBOR plus 8%.
+Your account will incur debit interest for negative Net Free Equity and/or Account Value at market ask rates plus 8%, however never less than 8%.

 Account Interest Corporate Retail Clients